ethereum/EIPs/EIPS/eip-cliquey.md

 }
 ```

-By using this list, for convenience, the `extraData` field of the genesis only has to contain the 32 bytes of **`EXTRA_VANITY`**.
+By using this list, for convenience, the `extraData` field of the genesis block only has to contain the 32 bytes of **`EXTRA_VANITY`**.
 The client automatically converts and appends the list of signers to the block `0` extra-data as specified in EIP-225 at checkpoint blocks (appending `SIGNER_COUNT*20` bytes).

 ### Sealing